 Skip to content

-Compile to WebAssembly
+Compile for WebAssembly

 Due to the fact, that Spice uses LLVM as compiler backbone, it is capable of cross-compiling to many different target architectures which LLVM provides backends for.
 LLVM also supports compiling to WebAssembly and so does Spice.
 This guide shows you how to use Spice as programming language underneath your web applications, using WebAssembly.